 To start planning your degree, you firstly need to understand the course rules.
 These may appear confusing at first, but once you begin looking at sample study plans things will become clearer.
 Understanding the course rules will enable you to confidently select your subjects.

 2. Think about possible majors

 To graduate from the Bachelor of Science you need to have a major.
 Your major is the main specialisation in your degree.
-Each major involves a group of third-year subjects that equip you with specialised knowledge in your chosen field of study.
+Each major involves a group of four third-year subjects that equip you with specialised knowledge in your chosen field of study.

 The subjects you select in first year influence the majors you can complete, so you need to consider this carefully when selecting subjects.

 Look through all the majors available in the Bachelor of Science.
 Click through each of the majors to see sample study plans.

 Now you’ve looked at the majors and how a study plan is structured, it’s time to select your first-year science subjects.